OUR BLOG

 Is a Forceps Birth Injury Medical Malpractice?

 Not every birth injury is a result of medical negligence.
-But if you think a doctor’s error may have played a part, you should meet with a birth injury attorney.
+But if you think a doctor’s error may have played a part, you should meet with an experienced birth injury lawyer.

 Filing a complicated lawsuit might be the last thing you feel like doing when you’re caring for your injured child.
 But there are several good reasons why you should: